Tag descriptor

 Eat your own dogfood

-An article, posted almost 7 years ago filed in social_linker, gem, ruby, ruby on rails & update.
+An article, posted more than 7 years ago filed in social_linker, gem, ruby, ruby on rails & update.

 Just a small note that I've made some improvements to my SocialLinker-gem lately and while I've been using it on a few sites already, I wasn't using it on my very own blog.
 Today I found some time to change exactly that: you've got to eat your own dog food.
 If you want to have a taste of it: murb/social_linker (if you're a ruby-dev) or just click the share icons below :)